Introduction to integral of sin-1x

 Integrals can handle almost all functions, such as trigonometric, algebraic, exponential, logarithmic, etc. This article will teach you what is integral to a trigonometric function cubic sine.
 You will also understand how to compute sin inverse integral by using different integration techniques.

-The integral of sin^-1x is an antiderivative of sine function which is equal to x sin-1x + √(1 - x2)+ c.
-It is also known as the reverse derivative of sine function which is a trigonometric identity.
+The sin inverse x integration is an antiderivative of the sine function which is equal to x sin-1x + √(1 - x2)+ c.
+It is also known as the reverse derivative of sine function, a trigonometric identity.

 Sin = opposite side / hypotenuse

-The formula of integral of sin contains integral sign, coefficient of integration and the function as sine.
+The sin inverse x formula of integration contains the integral sign, coefficient of integration, and the function as sine.
 It is denoted by ∫(sin-1x)dx.
 In mathematical form, the integral of sin^-1x is:

 $∫\sin^{-1}xdx=x\sin^{-1}x + \sqrt{1 - x^2}+ c$

-The integral of sin^3x is its antiderivative that can be calculated by using different integration techniques using the integral calculator.
-In this article, we will discuss how to calculate integral of sine by using:
+The integration of sin inverse x is its antiderivative that can be calculated by using different integration techniques using the integral calculator.
+In this article, we will discuss how to calculate the integral of sine by using:

 Integral of sin inverse x by using integration by parts

-Proof of integral of sin^-1x by using integration by parts
+Proof of integration of sin^-1x by using integration by parts

 Since we know that the function sine inverse x can be written as the product of two functions.
-Therefore, we can calculate the integral of sin^-1x by using integration by parts.
+Therefore, we can calculate the sin inverse x integration by using integration by parts.
 For this, suppose that:

 $I = \sin^{-1}x =1.\sin^{-1}x$